A Social Ecology of Capital

 Condition: NEW

 Capital is pushing into motion ever larger global material flows.
 In doing so it has come to depend on massive expenditures of energy, putting to work fossil fuels and the machines they animate to transform the world, accumulate power and grow the economy.
-The ecological relations and crises of today's societies are driven by the processes of extraction of the elements that come together as material and energy flows controlled by capital.
+The ecological relations and crises of today’s societies are driven by the processes of extraction of the elements that come together as a throughput of material and energy flows controlled by capital and shaped by its imperative of valorization.

-In A Social Ecology of Capital, Éric Pineault proposes an original model of the fossil based social metabolism that has sustained the growth of advanced capitalism in the last century, insisting on the material potentialities involved.
+In A Social Ecology of Capital, Éric Pineault proposes an original model of the fossil social metabolism that has sustained the growth of advanced capitalism in the last century.

-Drawing on ecological economics and critical political economy, the book analyses how the social structures of accumulation, production and consumption determine and regulate the material flow and the accumulation of material stocks.
+Drawing on ecological economics and critical political economy, the book analyses how the social structures of accumulation, production, consumption and waste determine and regulate the material flow and the accumulation of material artifacts.
 Showing how social relations shape the ecology of capital, the book highlights the contradictions humanity now faces.